-In this article, we aim to provide an answer for this question and also touch on some other associated queries regarding a headphone amp but before we begin it is important to get a brief understanding of what an amp is.
+In this article, we aim to provide an answer to this question and also touch on some other associated queries regarding a headphone amp but before we begin it is important to get a brief understanding of what an amp is.

-What is an Amp and How Does it Work?
+What Is an Amp and How Does It Work?

 An amp abbreviation for an amplifier is an electronic unit that increases or “amplifies” the incoming audio signal.
 The role of the amplifier is to produce an increased version of the incoming signal without changing it completely.
 This may sound simple but we assure you that there is a lot happening in the electronics which brings about the amplification of the sound signal.

 An amplifier works by raising the low-voltage incoming audio signal to a high-voltage audio signal sufficient enough to drive high impedance audio equipment like audiophile headphones and big speakers.
 In most audio amplifiers there are several sections.
 The two most common ones being a preamp and the main amp.